TABLE OF CONTENTS

 How to Implement NFC and Mobile Payment Systems

 Now that you know the benefits of NFC and mobile payments, you might ask: How can I use this in my business?
 Thankfully, even though NFC technology is advanced, setting up contactless payments is easier than ever.
-Start by contacting a merchant service provider with NFC and mobile payment systems.
+Start by contacting a merchant service provider to get started with NFC mobile payments.

 A merchant service provider will assess your business’s size, needs, and capabilities to determine the most suitable NFC system.
 You’ll receive a dedicated account manager tasked with helping your business get the most from its new payment stack.
 Consumers are 63% more likely to shop at businesses offering their preferred payment method, so you can’t afford to miss out on NFC transactions.